Judas Priest: Mainstream success years (1979–1991)

 Turbo was released in April 1986.
 The band adopted a more colourful stage look and gave their music a more mainstream feel by adding guitar synthesizers.
 The album also went Platinum and had a successful arena tour in support, with 100 concerts in North America, Europe and Japan in 1986.
 A live album recorded on the tour, titled Priest...Live!, was released the next year, offering live tracks from the era.
 The video documentary Heavy Metal Parking Lot was created by Jeff Krulik and John Heyn in 1986.
-It documents the heavy metal fans waiting on 31 May 1986 for a Judas Priest concert (with special guests Dokken) at the Capital Center (later renamed US Airways Arena) in Landover, Maryland.
+It documents the heavy metal fans waiting on 31 May 1986 for Priest's concert (with special guests Dokken) at the Capital Center (later renamed US Airways Arena) in Landover, Maryland.

 In May 1988, Ram It Down was released, featuring several reworked songs left over from Turbo, in addition to new songs.
-The band recorded three tracks with pop producers Stock-Aitken-Waterman: two originals, "Runaround" and "I Will Return", and a cover of The Stylistics' hit "You Are Everything".
+The band recorded three tracks with pop producers Stock-Aitken-Waterman: two originals, "Runaround" and "I Will Return", and a cover of the Stylistics' hit "You Are Everything".
 Producer Matt Aitken said of the sessions, "I think it was ill-conceived, it was unlikely it was going to work.
 But we went into it with the spirit of optimism, and we did the best with them, within the parameters within which we would be prepared to work.
 We weren't going to use live drum kits and stuff, and that probably made it a no go from the start.
 I have no idea why we were working with Judas Priest really, but I think we made a good fist of a heavy metal song.
 I think it sounded alright."
 The tracks were ultimately not included on this album due to a management decision.

 A reviewer has called Ram It Down a "stylistic evolution" that resulted from the band's "attempt to rid themselves of the tech synthesiser approach ... and return to the traditional metal of their fading glory days".
 The reviewer argued the album showed "how far behind they were lagging ... the thrashers they helped influence" in earlier years.
 In 1989, longtime drummer Dave Holland left the band.

 In September 1990, the Painkiller album used a new drummer, Scott Travis (formerly from Racer X), who gave the band an edgier sound thanks to his heavy use of double pedals.
 This comeback album also dropped the 1980s-style synthesisers for all songs except "A Touch of Evil".
 The tour used bands such as Annihilator, Megadeth, Pantera, Sepultura and Testament as opening bands, and culminated in the Rock in Rio performance in Brazil in front of 100,000+ fans.